REI Co-op Midweight Tights - Women's Review

 What Other Long Underwear Should You Consider?

-If you're looking to invest in a synthetic pair of long underwear that offers better performance, check out the Patagonia Capilene Midweight Bottom.
-If you'd like to check out another affordable and lightweight synthetic option that features better breathability, the Odlo Performance Light Bottoms are excellent.
-And finally, if you're open to a Merino wool blend and after top-of-the-line performance, check out our top dog, the Icebreaker BodyfitZone Merino 260 Zone Thermal Leggings.
+If you're looking to invest in a synthetic pair of long underwear that offers better performance, check out the Patagonia Capilene Thermal Weight Bottom.
+If you'd interested in another affordable and lightweight synthetic option that features better breathability, the Odlo Performance Light Bottoms are excellent.
+And finally, if you're open to a Merino wool blend and after top-of-the-line performance, check out the Smartwool Intraknit Thermal Merino Bottom.

 Ad-free.
 Influence-free.
 Powered by Testing.